 As you're learning how to tile a bathroom, it's essential to realize that you'll have to cut tile, either to create diagonal patterns or finish ends.
 Use a manual scoring cutter or a motorized wet saw equipped with a diamond-tip blade (either can be rented from a home improvement center).
 Cut the tiles you'll need to finish your pattern.

 First, glue the ceramic tile to the surface.
 There are several types of glue available, including thin-set mortar adhesive.
 Apply the adhesive to small areas and run the notched side of the trowel along the surface at a 45-degree angle in long, horizontal strokes.
 Lay the tile and place removable plastic spacers between each joint for even spacing.
 Apply from the bottom up for a wall or the outermost corner forward for a floor.
 Press tiles into the adhesive with a slight twist to ensure proper bonding.
 Then move to the next section and repeat.

 After adhesive has properly dried and set, remove the plastic spacers and fill the joints with grout using a rubber tile float held at a 45-degree angle.
-Allow the grout to set for a few minutes; then remove excess (but not too much grout between the joints) with a clean sponge and a bucket of water.
+Grout is either cement-base or epoxy, so choose what works best for your bath and budget.
+Epoxy grout is highly water- and stain-resistant and requires no sealer, but is typically more expensive.
+Nonsanded cement-base grout is typically used for joints smaller than 1/8 inch; for larger joints, sanded cement-base grout is the choice.
+Allow the grout to set for a few minutes, then remove excess (but not too much grout between the joints) with a clean sponge and a bucket of water.

+Most cement-base grouts are enhanced with a protective sealer to increase water-resistance.
 Once the grout has dried, apply grout sealant to help prevent stains.